AbstractEmbedded/CoreMIDI-Thru/README.md

 CoreMIDI Thru is a companion app to [MIDI Studio](https://support.apple.com/en-nz/guide/audio-midi-setup/ams875bae1e0/3.5/mac/13.0) for creating and managing CoreMIDI Server Persistent Thru Connections to ensure lowest MIDI packet jitter and transport latency from CoreMIDI device driver to DAW application.

+** Disclaimer:  Since development of this app I have adopted using an additional DAW per MIDI hardware input instead of merging streams via Thru connections to an IAC bus **

 For demanding scenarios such as live mixing and monitoring of externally triggered audio with AU/VST plugin triggered audio in a high sample rate and low buffer size environment it addresses audibly perceivable sample alignment degradation exhibited when a client [DAW] application attempts to read MIDI from two or more MIDI devices by exposing the capability to have the system route incoming MIDI from multiple hardware devices to a single virtual device (e.g. the IAC Driver Bus).

 <img align="center" src="https://github.com/3rdGen-Media/CoreMIDI-Thru/blob/master/Resources/Images/MainWindow.png">